 8 infections per 100K people reported last 7 days

-India is reporting 40,793 new infections on average each day, 10% of the peak — the highest daily average reported on May 9.
+COVID-19 infections are decreasing in India, with 17,431 new infections reported on average each day.
+That’s 4% of the peak — the highest daily average reported on May 9.

 Daily reported trends